paketo-buildpacks/leiningen/README.md

-# Paketo Buildpack for Lein
+# Paketo Buildpack for Leiningen

-The Paketo Lein Buildpack is a Cloud Native Buildpack that builds Lein-based applications from source.
+The Paketo Leiningen Buildpack is a Cloud Native Buildpack that builds Leiningen-based applications from source.

 ## Behavior
 This buildpack will participate all the following conditions are met